jacobbieker/fact-learning/README.md

 				- Use the implemented LLH (gradient, Hesse-Matrix) and try to solve it with scipy.optimize.minimize

-				- Calculate the errors using the Hesse Matrix
+				- Calculate the errors using the Hesse Matrix - check

 				- Try to do a scan (build the LLH landscape) and use Wilk"s theorem to do obtain the errors --> unfold only ~4 Bins to get the dimensionality low